grimmer0125/express-mongo-rest-k8s-sample/README.md

 - Add Kubernete settings to deploy to Google Kubernetes Engine and it is easily to deploy to AWS, Azure.
 It is portable.
 - Kubernete features used in this project:
     - Auto heal (which auto-restart crashed servers)
-    - Load balance (2 VM nodes with 2 K8s pods setup)
+    - Load balance for web (API) server (2 VM nodes with 2 K8s pods setup)
     - Service discovery (Node.js <-> MongoDB)
 - API documents generated from comments.
 - Convenient Testing or Playing.
 For example,